folio-org/docs/content/en/docs/Metadata/Inventory/_index.md

 ### Location

 The Location section contains information on the physical or electronic location of the item.
+For more information on locations, see [item effective location](../../platform-essentials/locations/locations/#item-effective-location).

 -   **Permanent.** The default location of the resource, which can be a physical location where the resource is stored or an online location.
 Permanent location is assigned at the holdings level, but can be overridden at the item level, if needed.
 Select a **Permanent location** from the drop-down list, or click **Location look-up** to select a location.
 -   **Temporary.** A temporary location for the resource, which can be a physical location where the resource is stored or an online location.
 Temporary location can be assigned at the holdings level and overridden at the item level, if needed.
 Select a **Temporary location** from the drop-down list, or click **Location look-up** to select a location.